 2.5.2.
-Sympathetic Nervous system response to unexpected balance loss - Pilot Data.
-In a different study that we conducted recently [paper in preparation], 34 young adults (27.2±2.3 years) were exposed to six unexpected perturbations during walking, which is an unexpected stressful event (Figure 1).
+Sympathetic nervous system response to unexpected balance loss - Pilot data.
+In a different recent study (manuscript in preparation), 34 young adults (27.2±2.3 years) were exposed to six unexpected perturbations during walking, an unanticipated stressful event (Figure 1).
 We examined the skin conductance level (SCL) before and immediately after each perturbation by galvanic skin response or electrodermal activity (EDA) as a direct measure of the sympathetic nervous system (SNS) activity during a stress event.
 We also measured electrocardiogram (ECG) and heart and respiratory rates (Figure 3).
 We calculated the skin conductance response (SCR), defined as the change (delta) in the absolute value of the SCL measured in microsiemens (S) before and after perturbations.
-An SCR was determined as event-specific, a direct outcome of the stimulus if the increase started during a time window of 2-5 seconds after the perturbation.
+An SCR was determined to be event-specific if it was a direct outcome of the stimulus, where the increase started during a time window of two to five seconds after the perturbation.
 Predictably, we found that unexpected balance loss elicited a dramatic and significant rise in SNS response (Figure 4A-C).
-Interestingly, three different behaviors of ANS were observed: 1) Steady level behavior - This most common type of EDA behavior (58%) was characterized by a transient increase (phasic raise) of SNS activity immediately after each perturbation, which was followed by an immediate recovery to pre-perturbation level (Figure 4A) - a moderate resilient behavior; 2) Ascending behavior - Thirty percent of participants experienced increased EDA immediately after each perturbation, followed by an EDA decrease; however, EDA remained greater than the pre-perturbation level possibly indicating less adaptive resilient behavior - Poor resilient behavior (Figure 4B); and 3) Descending behavior - Twelve percent of participants experienced increased EDA immediately after each perturbation, followed by an EDA decrease to a lower level compared to the pre-perturbation level indicating - high resilient behavior (Figure 4C).
+Interestingly, three different behaviors of ANS were observed: 1) Steady-level behavior - This most common type of EDA behavior (58%) was characterized by a transient increase (phasic raise) of SNS activity immediately after each perturbation, followed by an immediate recovery to pre-perturbation level (Figure 4A), indicating moderately resilient behavior; 2) Ascending behavior - Thirty percent of participants experienced increased EDA immediately after each perturbation, followed by an EDA decrease; however, EDA remained greater than the pre-perturbation level, possibly indicating less adaptive poorly resilient behavior (Figure 4B); and 3) Descending behavior - Twelve percent of participants experienced increased EDA immediately after each perturbation, followed by an EDA decrease to a lower level compared to the pre-perturbation level indicating highly resilient behavior (Figure 4C).